williambennettecon/williambennettecon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic website.
-I am an Economics Ph.D. candidate at the [University of Houston](https://www.uh.edu/class/economics/graduate/job-candidates/).
+I am a recently graduated Economics Ph.D. student from the [University of Houston](https://www.uh.edu/class/economics/graduate/job-candidates/).
 My academic interests include time series econometrics, macroeconomics, and behavioral economics.
 If you would like to contact me, please email me at wrbennett@uh.edu.